weagle08/hash-transform/README.md

 # hash-transform
-Hash transform that creates a has of input stream and is able to be piped to another stream input
+Hash transform that creates a hash from an input stream (checksum) and is able to then be piped to another stream input